 The Foundation reports unconditional promises to give as revenue when the promise is received.
 Conditional promises to give are recognized as revenue when the condition is met.
 Contributions received are recorded as with or without donor restrictions depending on the existence and/or nature of any donor restrictions.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met in the same reporting period have been reported as support increasing net assets without donor restrictions in the statement of activities.
 Contributions of assets other than cash are recorded at their fair value on the date of the gift.